Nick Fortes Player Props: Marlins vs. Blue Jays

-The Miami Marlins and Nick Fortes, who went 2-for-3 with an RBI last time in action, take on Jose Berrios and the Toronto Blue Jays at LoanDepot park, Monday at 6:40 PM ET.
+The Miami Marlins and Nick Fortes, who went 0-for-1 last time out, battle Yusei Kikuchi and the Toronto Blue Jays at LoanDepot park, Tuesday at 6:40 PM ET.

-In his most recent game, he racked up two hits (going 2-for-3 with an RBI) against the Nationals.
+He had a hitless showing in his most recent game (0-for-1) against the Blue Jays.

 Nick Fortes Game Info & Props vs. the Blue Jays